arieldelg/zapier-integration/README.md

 This project is a Zapier integration for the [Wistia API](https://wistia.com/support/developers/data-api), enabling users to automate workflows involving Wistia projects.
 The integration was bootstrapped with the `zapier init` CLI and extended to support core project management use cases.

+> **Note:** OAuth2 is not available for all accounts.
+This integration uses custom authentication with an API token to ensure compatibility for all users.
 ---

 ## a.
 High-Level Description & Supported Use Cases